Skip to content

 A Baker Act can be lifted by either a court or by the mental health professionals who initiated the examination.
 The court will make its decision based on the evidence presented, while the mental health professional may lift it if they believe that the person is no longer in need of care and treatment.

 Express and informed consent is a process that occurs when an individual is given clear information about a particular activity or treatment, and then voluntarily agrees to participate.
 The goal of this process is to make sure individuals are aware of potential risks and benefits associated with the activity or treatment before they agree to participate.
-When providing express and informed consent, the individual should be provided with all relevant information in an understandable manner so that they can make an informed decision. and benefits associated with any activity or treatment prior to participation.
+When providing express and informed consent, the individual should be provided with all relevant information in an understandable manner so that they can make an informed decision.